Ads by Google

 This document is not guaranteed to be error-free and is provided "as is" without warranty of any kind.
 For more information, see Disclaimers.

-We have not implemented any 'backdoor' in TrueCrypt (and will never implement any even if asked to do so by a government agency), because it would defeat the purpose of the software.
+We have not implemented any kind of 'backdoor' in TrueCrypt (and will never implement any 'backdoor' or deliberate weakness, even if asked to do so by a government agency), because it would defeat the purpose of the software.
 TrueCrypt does not allow decryption of data without knowing the correct password or key.
 We cannot recover your data because we do not know and cannot determine the password you chose or the key you generated using TrueCrypt.
-If you follow the security requirements listed in this chapter of the documentation, then (to our best knowledge) the only way to recover your files is to try to "crack" the password or the key, but it could take thousands or millions of years (depending on the length and quality of the password or keyfiles, on the software/hardware performance, algorithms, and other factors).
+If you follow the security requirements listed in this chapter of the documentation, then (to our best knowledge) the only way to recover your files is to try to "crack" the password or the key, which, however, could take thousands or millions of years (depending on the length and quality of the password or keyfiles, on the software/hardware performance, algorithms, and other factors).
 If you find this hard to believe, consider the fact that even the FBI was not able to decrypt a TrueCrypt volume after a year of trying.

 Yes.
 The first chapter, Beginner's Tutorial, in the TrueCrypt User Guide contains screenshots and step-by-step instructions on how to create, mount, and use a TrueCrypt volume.